Stop the Sugar Monster NOW!

 Sugar and foods that act like sugar are killing you, but they are killing you so slowly that you hardly notice.

-- Sugar also does harm to your brain (think Alzheimer’s, anxiety, depression), your heart (high blood pressure, clogged arteries), and your whole body (diabetes is a horrible disease that one in three of us will get if we keep eating sugar).
+- Sugar harms your brain (think Alzheimer’s, anxiety, depression), your heart (high blood pressure, clogged arteries), and your whole body (diabetes is a horrible disease that one in three of us will get if we keep eating sugar).

 Stop the Sugar!